Grading in education: Significance

 In some countries, grades are averaged to create a grade point average (GPA).
 GPA is calculated by using the number of grade points a student earns in a given period of time.
 A GPA is often calculated for high school, undergraduate, and graduate students.
 A cumulative grade point average (CGPA) is the average of all the GPAs a student has achieved during their time at the institution.
 Students are sometimes required to maintain a certain GPA in order to be admitted to a certain academic program or to remain in that program.
 Grades are also used in decisions to provide a student with financial aid or a scholarship.

 Grades are seen as an indicator for academic success and ability, and GPA is thought to indicate future job effectiveness and success.
 In addition, research has shown a correlation between GPA and future job satisfaction.
 Studies have also shown that a higher GPA leads to a higher income.

 History

-Students were given assessments as far back as 500 B.C. but no methods existed to formally measure student performance or track mastery of the subject.
-In the mid 1600s, Harvard University started to require exit exams to evaluate students, but they were not scored with letter grades.
+Students have been assessed since at least 500 B.C., initially through oral and qualitative methods.
+While early Western education lacked structured measurement, formal methods to track subject mastery were pioneered early on, notably by the Chinese Imperial examination system, which was deeply integrated with the state school system during the Ming and Qing dynasties (1368 – 1644 and c.
+1636 – 1912, respectively).

+In Europe, the University of Louvain established a formal, four-tier grading scale to evaluate student performance by the mid-1400s.
+Formal assessment in the United States evolved later; Harvard University began requiring oral exit exams in the mid-1600s; while there is indirect evidence of grading at Harvard beforehand, the first official record of a grading scale in American higher education was documented at Yale University in 1785.